 Water and Ecological Design - In order to tackle climate change and the decline of freshwater resources availability, campuses are conserving water and promoting low impact development (LID) by implementing initiatives that reduce impervious surfaces and the energy needed to supply water.

 Green Roofs - A “green roof” is a roof of a building that is partially or completely covered with vegetation and soil.
 Green roofs provide energy savings (insulation for both heating and cooling), water runoff reduction, increased roof lifespan, aesthetic improvements, and other environmental benefits.
-Use only plant species native to the state.
+The best green roofs use only plant species native to the state.

 Using Native Plants in Campus Landscaping - In order to combat invasive species threats and to maintain adaptive plants, establish a policy of using native species in campus landscaping that are drought tolerant and adapted to the harsh desert conditions, requiring minimal watering and fertilizers.

-LID Techniques - Comprehensive landscape master plan that utilizes Low Impact Development (LID) techniques which include, but are not limited to, rain gardens, vegetated swales, and permeable pavers, reducing storm water runoff and recharging groundwater.
+LID Techniques – Adopt a comprehensive landscape master plan that utilizes Low Impact Development (LID) techniques that include, but are not limited to, rain gardens, vegetated swales, and permeable pavers, reducing storm water runoff and recharging groundwater.

 Reducing Use of Pesticides - Bring in goats to help combat weeds on campus.
 Goats have been used in combination with other organic methods to remove weeds, including cutting and mechanical removal, as well as adding wood chips in the planting beds.